Locations:

 How do you treat histamine intolerance?

-Treatment usually involves avoiding foods or beverages that cause your symptoms.
+Treatment for food intolerances usually involves avoiding foods or beverages that cause your symptoms.
 To test what you can safely eat, you stop eating any possible triggers for a few weeks.
 If you haven’t had symptoms in that time, you start adding them back in one by one.
 If you start having a reaction to certain foods or combinations of foods but not others, you can avoid only the ones that make you react.

 Medications for histamine intolerance

-• H1 and h2 antihistamines.
+• H1 and H2 antihistamines.
 These block histamine receptors in various parts of your body so histamine can’t activate them.
 Taking antihistamines alone probably won’t stop your symptoms, but it could help in combination with dietary changes.
 H1 histamine inhibitors include cetirizine, loratadine and fexofenadine.
 They usually treat allergy symptoms.
 H2 inhibitors include ranitidine and famotidine.
 They usually treat digestive symptoms.

 • Mast cell stabilizers.
 Medications like cromolyn sodium prevent mast cells from releasing histamine.
-Some food components called flavonoids, like luteolin and quercetin, have a similar effect.
+Some food components called flavonoids — like luteolin and quercetin — have a similar effect.

 Living With